particle-iot/docs/src/content/tutorials/asset-tracking/introduction.md

 - The circuit board in the Tracker One will be available separately for semi-custom designs.
 - Use your own enclosure or modify the Tracker One enclosure to fit your needs.
 The Tracker One enclosure design is open-source.
-- Optionally an expansion daughter board using a JST PHR-8 for internal access to the same signals as the Tracker One M8 connector.
+- Optionally add an expansion daughter board using a JST PHR-8 for internal access to the same signals as the Tracker One M8 connector.

 ### Fully Custom